What is the UVELPE Test?

 CAELC administers the University of Virginia English Language Proficiency Exam at the beginning of each semester.
-The exam is used to determine the general adequacy of English language skills for various academic purposes.
+The exam is used to determine the adequacy of English language skills for various academic purposes.
 Any recommendations for further language study are based on the results of the exam.
 Exam results and recommendations are forwarded to the student's director of graduate studies, graduate coordinator and associate dean as well as to the student.
-The University of Virginia English Language Proficiency Exam consists of three components: a grammar and vocabulary test, an essay, and a brief interview.
-The exam usually requires about two hours.
+The University of Virginia English Language Proficiency Exam consists of three components: a grammar and vocabulary test, an essay, and an oral assessment.
+The exam usually requires about two hours and fifteen minutes.
 Results and recommendations are available within a few days to a week.
 To read more about this language requirement, please refer to the graduate handbook here.

 Do I need this test?

 All incoming (new) graduate students whose first language is one other than English are required to take the University of Virginia English Language Proficiency Exam (UVELPE) unless they have been exempted from TOEFL or IELTS.

 You need to take the UVELPE Test if you meet the following criteria:

 - You were required to submit TOEFL or IELTS scores for your admission into UVA; AND

 - You have not taken the UVELPE Test before.

 If you were not required to submit TOEFL or IELTS scores for your admission into UVA, you are not required by the graduate record to take this exam.